matthiasott/a11y-accordion-tabs/README.md

 ## Changelog

+### 0.3.1
+– Cleanup example HTML code

+### 0.3.0
+- Add support for multiple instances
+- Update README with basic documentation

 ### 0.2.1
-Breakpoint min-width fix.
+- Breakpoint min-width fix.

 ### 0.2.0
-Improved ARIA-roles for the accordion state.
+- Improved ARIA-roles for the accordion state.

 ### 0.1.0
-First basic version.
+- First basic version.
 Still a lot of cleanup to do.
 Please use with caution!

 ## License